valeriitorosh/RabobankAssignment/README.md

 The service is responsible for granting and revoking access to clients accounts.

 ## Assumption
--I assume that PowerOfAttorney is a value object in terms of DDD (does not have identifier).
+- I assume that PowerOfAttorney is a value object in terms of DDD (does not have identifier).
 This why I used it as an account property.
--Only account holder can grant or revoke access to his or her accounts.
+- Only account holder can grant or revoke access to his or her accounts.
--Client can READ an account if he or she has READ or WRITE Authorization.
+- Client can READ an account if he or she has READ or WRITE Authorization.

 ## Possible improvements
 - Introduce API Gateway (with Spring Security) to establish users authentication and authorization rules.